GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 pwd -h
 ```

-- `-h` is often a shortcut for `--help` but can also have a meaning as an argument, use caution and know the arguments before using a command
+- `-h` is often a shortcut for `--help` but can also have a meaning as an argument, use caution and check the options before using a command
-- These arguments can enhance the usage of a command - giving options to make them visible, or ask for inputs, etc.
+- These options can enhance the usage of a command - displaying the changes, or asking for inputs, etc.
 - Usually not required, but for some commands they are necessary
-- These arguments can be used together, for instance `ls -1hast` will display all contents in one column sorted by last modification time with the "human readable" size listed as well
+- These options can be used together, for instance `ls -1hast` will display all contents in one column sorted by last modification time with the "human readable" size listed as well

 <br>